DavidEaton/Menominee/DevelopmentProcess.md

 More performant in some scenarios
 Code simplicity (no need to remember to load explicitly via Include statements)

-Cons: Possible to introduce the N+1 problemm which is bad for performance.
+Cons: Possible to introduce the N+1 problem which is bad for performance.
 For a given page view, there should be only one database trip, not N+1.

 N+1 problem ONLY HAPPENS IN READS.